doozr/doozr.github.io/_posts/2016-06-29-enough-of-that.md

 algorithms that very much follow a *while this do this then this* pattern can be integrated with a tactical `yield` is great.

 There does seem a lot missing though.
-This may be a philosophical thing; Python has never been billed as a language strong in list processing.
+This may be a philosophical thing; as far as I can tell Python begrudgingly gives in to functional and list-based programming by having the `functools` and `itertools`.
 Given its dedication to generators and comprehensions, its (for me) killer feature that allows truly lazy evaluation of infinite lists to be combined and manipulated, it seems odd.

-It's clearly most of the way there, if only using functions in some of the `*tools` modules.
+Python is clearly most of the way there to being a proper list processing type of language, except perhaps in its disastrously poor support for recursion due to a lack of tail call optimisation and a tiny stack.

+To get the job done on the Euler problems I wrote various helper functions to lazily generate the various streams of data I needed.
 Here are a list of iterator functions I had to write for myself over the course of 46 Euler problems.

 * `get_at(n, seq)` - Get the value at offset n of a non-indexed sequence
 * `take(n, seq)` - Get the first n values in a sequence